 Does your mood change as soon as daylight savings time hits?
 Not really into the Holiday Spirit this year?
-Seasonal Affective Disorder, also known as SAD is a form of depression that shows up mostly during the fall and winter months.
+Seasonal Affective Disorder, also known as SAD, is a form of depression that shows up mostly during the fall and winter months.

-Just mix S.A.D. with the lack of sunlight, lack of regular travel, dealing with end of the semester projects for grad school, and grief to imagine the hot mess I’m feeling.
+Just mix S.A.D. with the lack of sunlight, lack of regular travel, dealing with end-of-the-semester projects for grad school, and grief to imagine the hot mess I’m feeling.
 Seasonal Depression is real.

 Symptoms of SAD